phonkee/grpc-pool/README.md

         // create new connection (always pass options from grpc-pool) return grpc.DialContext(ctx, "localhost:50051", opts...)
     },
-    // WithMaxConcurrentCalls sets how many concurrent calls can be made on single connection WithMaxConcurrentCalls(1000),
+    // WithMaxConcurrency sets how many concurrent calls can be made on single connection WithMaxConcurrency(1000),
     // WithMaxIdleConnections sets how many idle connections can be kept in pool WithMaxIdleConnections(5),
     // WithMaxIdleTime sets after how much time idle connection is marked as idle